jimbeveridge/flutter_flux/README.md

 A `Store` can be listened to to receive external notification of its data mutations.
 Whenever the data within a `Store` is mutated, the `trigger` method is used to notify any registered listeners that updated data is available.
-In `flutter_flux`, `FluxComponents` listen to `Stores`, typically triggering re-rendering of UI elements based on the updated `Store` data.
+In `flutter_flux`, `StoreWatchers` listen to `Stores`, typically triggering re-rendering of UI elements based on the updated `Store` data.

 ```dart
 import 'package:flutter_flux/flutter_flux.dart';